 SSI is an acronym that represents the Supplemental Security Income program.
 This program also provides ongoing income for people who are disabled.
 However, this is a need-based program.
 It is not based on retirement credits.
 If you can prove that you have significant financial need and you can also provide proof that you are disabled, you may be able to qualify for SSI.

-Many people who are enrolled in the Supplemental Security Income program also qualify for Medicaid.
+Many people who are enrolled in the Supplemental Security Income program also qualify for Medi-Cal.
 We practice law in California, and in our state, this program is called Medi-Cal.

 Estate Planning Implications